How Zinc Can Help Relieve and Prevent Dysmenorrhea & Painful Menstrual Cramps

 Zinc is an essential nutrient.
 This means the body cannot make it on its own, so it must come from food or supplements.
 Overall, having too little zinc is far more common than having too much.11 It’s estimated that up to one-fifth of the world’s population is zinc deficient.7,12

-To understand how zinc works to reduce dysmenorrhea, it’s helpful to understand what causes dysmenorrhea in the first place.
+To understand how zinc works to relieve dysmenorrhea, it’s helpful to understand what causes dysmenorrhea in the first place.

 When prostaglandins accumulate in the uterus, they trigger the uterine muscles to contract, or tighten up.
 When these muscles contract very strongly, they can press against nearby blood vessels that deliver oxygen to the uterus.
 Because muscles need oxygen to function, depriving uterine muscles of oxygen is painful, and results in cramping.13